 In the recent years, Ukraine has been in a political and economic turmoil.
 Crimea, an autonomous republic of Ukraine, was effectively annexed by the Russian Federation.
-In 2016, an armed conflict with separatists continued in certain parts of Luhansk and Donetsk regions.
-These events resulted in higher inflation, devaluation of the national currency against major foreign currencies, decrease of GDP, illiquidity and volatility of financial markets.
-In January 2016, the agreement on the free trade area between Ukraine and the EU came into force.
-As a result, the Russian Federation implemented a trade embargo or import duties on key Ukrainian export products.
-In response, Ukraine implemented similar measures against Russian products.
+In 2016-2017, an armed conflict with separatists continued in certain parts of Luhanska and Donetska regions.
+These events resulted in higher inflation, devaluation of the national currency against major foreign currencies, decrease of GDP, illiquidity, and volatility of financial markets.